JuncongX/LLM-GIA/README.md

 # LLM-GIA
 Official implementation of paper *LLM-GIA: LLM-Guided Instance-Adaptive Domain Generalization for Personalized Stress Recognition*

-At this stage, only the core code related to the proposed model has been uploaded.
-We plan to further refine and organize the codebase and release the complete source code after addressing the reviewers' comments and suggestions.
+We will organize the codebase and make the complete source code publicly available after receiving the reviewers' feedback, as we have done in our previous work.